Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 It’s a nurturing and healing journey meant to bring you in touch with your inner self and to a state of harmony and deep peace.
 She has over 10 years of experience and the community of Mazunte is lucky to have her.

-5. Take a Boat Tour to See Migrating Whales and More
+4. Take a Boat Tour to See Migrating Whales and More

 You can take this tour any time of year, but the only chance for seeing whales is roughly mid-November through the end of February.
 Otherwise, there’s still an opportunity to swim and snorkel with wild dolphins and sea turtles.
 You can find a tour in Mazunte near the beach or go whale watching in Puerto Escondido.

 Just past Mermejita Beach is Playa La Ventanilla, named for the rock formation between the two that looks like a little window.
-There is an extremely small village here that has developed a reserve to protect the fauna that lives in the nearby river and mangrove system.
-And naturally, they created an eco-tour as a way to support the project.

 A small wave washes over the sand at Playa Ventanilla where palm trees line the beach among a few houses.